jamowei/secure-wireguard-implementation/README.md

 something else.
 This will aid in preventing automated bots from scanning your server, though it would not prevent somebody from discovering it eventually.
-This can be done by modifying the SSH config file at `/etc/ssh/sshd_config`.
+This can be done by modifying the SSH config file at `sudo nano /etc/ssh/sshd_config`.
 Don't forget to update your fail2ban to suit the change (and restart it), but I have noticed that fail2ban does not seem to enjoy being modified after the fact.
 If this is the case for you just modify the iptables manually.
-To delete the original rule, find its number with `iptables -L -v -n --line-numbers` and deleting it with `iptables -D INPUT #`.
-Now to add your bespoke SSH port with fail2ban issue the following command `iptables -A INPUT -p tcp --dport SSHPORT# -j f2b-sshd`.
+To delete the original rule, find its number with `sudo iptables -L -v -n --line-numbers` and deleting it with `sudo iptables -D INPUT #`.
+Now to add your bespoke SSH port with fail2ban issue the following command `sudo iptables -A INPUT -p tcp --dport SSHPORT# -j f2b-sshd`.

 ![](media/image6.jpeg)